Customer Assurance for Food Packaging Materials: Points to Consider

 As a side note, FDA's letters responding to GRAS notifications are less than perfect for customer assurance.
 The agency indicates in these letters that it has no objection at this time to the company's determination of GRAS status.
 Although it takes some explaining to convince customers that this is a positive response, GRAS Notifications remain useful for some direct additives as a faster alternative to the Food Additive Petition.

-The Threshold of Regulation exemption process also remains technically available for food- packaging materials.
+The Threshold of Regulation exemption process also remains technically available for food-packaging materials.
 This is the process by which FDA formerly exempted from the food additive petition process food-contact materials that involve very low human exposure.
 This was once a useful way to obtain a clearance more quickly than would be the case with a food additive petition, but the process has no fixed deadline and has become largely obsolete with the advent of Food-Contact Notification.

-As explained in footnote 2, the Food Additive Petition process is still around for food packaging materials, but only when required by FDA for special cases.
+The Food Additive Petition process is still around for food packaging materials, but only when required by FDA for special cases.

 5. Packaging for USDA-Inspected Meat and Poultry Products